The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 (Image credit: Getty Images)

-With one of the best iPhone tripods, you can to take your smartphone shooting to a whole new level.
-They’re small enough to carry everywhere, slipping easily into a bag or pocket, but they allow for exploring loads of new shooting techniques, especially when used in conjunction with the best photo apps, which allow you to take control of your smartphone’s camera settings.
+With one of the best iPhone and Android tripods, you can take your smartphone shooting to a whole new level.
+They’re small enough to carry everywhere, slipping easily into a bag or pocket, but allow for experimenting with new shooting techniques, especially when used with the best photo apps, enabling you to take control of your smartphone’s camera settings.

-While the best camera phones are always getting better and able to do things that the owners of the first iPhone could only have dreamed of, there are some things, however, that are simply limited by hardware.
-A sharp long exposure, for instance, can only really be achieved with stable camera support (no matter the claims a manufacturer makes about stabilization).
-At the bottom of this page, in our FAQs section, we've listed a few of the uses of an iPhone tripod, with advice on how to choose one that's right for you.
+While the best camera phones are always getting better and able to do things that the owners of the first iPhone could only have dreamt of, some things are limited by hardware.
+A sharp long exposure, for instance, can only really be achieved with stable camera support (no matter what claims a manufacturer makes about stabilization).
+At the bottom of this page, in our FAQs section, I've listed a few practical uses of a phone tripod, along with advice on how to choose one that's right for you.

 This list consists of options for all budgets from reputable manufacturers, including Manfrotto, Joby, and more.
-Many of these tripods are ones our team has personally tested and reviewed, so you can be sure we know what we're recommending.
 Let's get started!

 Also read: The best smartphone gimbals